asaxenastanford/cryptocurrency/README.md

 # cryptocurrency
-Accessing prices on Bittrex API and texting them to a private cell phone number
+Accessing prices on Bittrex API and texting them to a private cell phone number.
+This allows for easy tracking.